Top 10 Winter Travel Destinations in China

 Teatime, of course, is good anytime in Beijing, or any other part of China.
 There are at least 170 teahouses in Beijing serving traditional or modern tea, and often stage performances for entertainment.

-Another of the top 10 things to do in China is to bundle up warm and explore the fabulous ski slopes of the north of China where many ex-pats from the United Kingdom, Australia, and the United States have discovered the joys of skiing in this part of the world.
+Another one of the top 10 winter activities in China is to bundle up warmly and explore the fabulous ski slopes in the northern part of the country.
+Many expats from the United Kingdom, Australia, and the United States have discovered the joys of skiing in this region.

-From the Alshan Ski Resort in the very northeast along with Yabuli, Huaibei and Nanshan in the Beijing region, and the Xilling Ski Resort in Chengdu, the ski offerings are plentiful.
-Holiday packages for families and groups provide the best in lodging, dining, skiing and winter action.
-Yabuli is one of the finest ski resorts and sets itself apart in class and facilities.
+From the Alshan Ski Resort in the far northeast of China to the renowned Yabuli Ski Resort near Harbin, as well as the Huaibei and Nanshan Ski Resorts in the Beijing region, and the Xilling Ski Resort in Chengdu, you'll find a plethora of ski options.
+Various China ski holiday packages to families and groups, offering top-notch lodging, dining, skiing, and winter activities.
+Yabuli, in particular, stands out as one of the finest ski resorts, setting itself apart with its exceptional class and facilities.

 Recommended as part of China winter tour.
 Don't forget to capture these slopes on camera!